ellennickles/code-your-way-s24/version-control-guides/git.md

 $ git log
 ```

-In your console you'll see something like this:
+In your console, you'll see something like this:

 ```sh
 commit 45d57112e59d0d5c31976a205de4688a19e4a436 (HEAD -> main)